neuhausi/canvasxpress-js/README.md

 ## License

 CanvasXpress is free for personal and educational use.
-Obtain a license for comercial purposes.
-Follow this [link](https://canvasxpress.org/contact.html)
+To obtain a license for comercial purposes please follow this [link](https://canvasxpress.org/contact.html)

 ### How to hide the CanvasXpress watermark